dynarithmic/twain_library-java/README.md

 5. **com.dynarithmic.twain.highlevel** -- The high level functional interface to the DTWAIN library.
 6. **com.dynarithmic.twain.highlevel.capbilityinterface** -- The high level functional interface to the capabilities of a TWAIN device.
 6. **com.dynarithmic.twain.highlevel.acquireoptions** -- The high level functional interface to the setup of a device before acquiring images.
 7. **com.dynarithmic.twain.lowlevel** -- The low level functional interface to the DTWAIN library.
-Most of the classes here mimic tshe classes found in the TWAIN                                                specification, such as TW_USERINTERFACE, TW_DEVICEEVENT, TW_UINT32, TW_STR255, etc.  Useful if you know what you're doing and                                          want to call the low-level TWAIN Data Source Managers directly using DTWAIN_CallDSMProc
+Most of the classes here mimic the classes found in the TWAIN                                                specification, such as TW_USERINTERFACE, TW_DEVICEEVENT, TW_UINT32, TW_STR255, etc.  Useful if you know what you're doing and                                          want to call the low-level TWAIN Data Source Managers directly using DTWAIN_CallDSMProc

 ----
 ### Getting started with the demo programs